bshurikan/Beni-BandcampPlayer/README.md

 - Thanks to @alabx for this [fix](https://github.com/kameryn1811/Bandcamp-Downloader/issues/6)!

 **"Player not responding or sluggish"**
-- Check your internet connection
+- This App requires a high speed internet connection.
 - Verify the Bandcamp URL is valid and accessible (sometimes artists remove access to an album or redirect it), check the album page to make sure its still there, remove the url and readd it.
 - Try refreshing the URL or switching to another URL.
 - VPNs, proxies, or ISP “secure connection” features can block or slow the CDN requests used to fetch artwork and metadata.
 Try turning these off or switching to a faster VPN location or Split tunnel and exclude the app.